vladislabv/stream-processing/content/presentation/main_part/when_stream_processing.md

 - At this point in time (first open source stream processor) could either provide fast or accurate results (*lambda architecture*)
 - Lambda architecture augments traditional batch processing architecture with a speed-layer that is powered by a low-latency stream prcoessor
 - Lambda is not state of art, but still used in many places
-- Goal of Lambda was
+- Goal of Lambda was to improve the high result latency of the original batch nalytics archictecture
-- Secont generation of open source processors (2013)
-- Thirs generation of open source processors (2015)
+- Lambda drawbacks: two implementations of the application (two separate processing systems with different APIs), stream results are only approcimated, hard to setup and maintain
+- Second generation of open source processors (2013) better failure guarantees and ensured that in case of a failure each input record affects the sult exactly once, evolved form low-lvl-api to hgih-lvl APIs, but came with the cost of increaing processing latencies from milliseconds to seconds.
+Still dependend on timing and order of arriving events
+- Third generation of open source processors (2015) adressed the dependency of results on the timing and order of arriving events.
+In combination with exactly-once failure semantics, systems improved consistent and accurate results.
+Was able to process historical data like "live" data.
+Lambda become obsolete, because of high throughput and low latency.

 _cite: Hueske (S. 39 ff.)_